UofUEpiBio/ckdepict/README.md

 # For steps 2 and 3 make subfolders in your directory as shown in the repository.

+Here, we applied the mixed effects models to estimate the treatment effects on GFR slope or albuminuria within each study by treatment arm, with treatment effects expressed as differences in the mean GFR slopes between the treatment versus control groups in units of ml/min/1.73m2/year.
+We estimated treatment effects on the clinical endpoint by performing separate Cox proportional hazard regressions to estimate log hazard ratios for the treatment in each trial.
+We summarized the mean treatment effects on each individual endpoint using restricted maximum likelihood with study as a random effect (rma.uni function in R metafor package).

 # Step 2:	ACR (i.e. albuminuria) analysis - folder analysis_acr
 1. Sequentially run codes under path1\analysis_acr\sasprograms.
 Please save the SAS logs under acr_exports for each program that you run so that we can go back and check them if we face issues during the meta-analysis.